Ngia Selengbe

 Ngia Selengbe is a Congolese rugby union player for the in the Currie Cup.
 His regular position is wing.

 Selengbe was named in the side for the 2022 Currie Cup Premier Division.
 He made his Currie Cup debut for the Golden Lions against the in Round 8 of the 2022 Currie Cup Premier Division.

+In January 2026 he joined the prestigious rugby club USRC Tigers RFC in the Hong Kong Premiership.